rakotomandimby/rktmb-ai-resume-cover/src/cv-en.md

 # Detailed career path

+- Lead Developer for LogicRDV from 2025 to present
+    - Lead a team of 6 developers to build a web application for managing appointments and schedules.
+    - NodeJS stack with Typescript, React, MariaDB, Redis and Kafka.
+    - Deployment on AWS with Docker and Kubernetes.
-- IT consultant for Color Telecom and Tel-On from 2025 to present
+- VoIP Asterisk consultant for Color Telecom and Tel-On from 2025 to present
     - Voice over IP (VoIP) infrastructure architect.
     - Core IP PBX Asterisk AGI and AMI features development, using PHP and Typescript languages.
     - Linux infrastructure architect on both physical servers and Cloud (VMWare).